Visitas guiadas

 Segovia, reconocida por su imponente acueducto romano y su rico patrimonio monumental, es, para sus habitantes, una ciudad de barrios: espacios donde la vida cotidiana se desarrolla en comunidad.
 Cada barrio posee una identidad propia, forjada a través de su trayectoria histórica, espacial y cultural.
 Sin embargo, a pesar de su relevancia como unidades socio-espaciales fundamentales dentro del tejido urbano, estos espacios son raramente documentados mediante marcos visuales y conceptuales que permitan explorar sus dimensiones relacionales, experienciales y materiales.

-En el marco del Madrid Design Festival, el d-Lab de la IE School of Architecture and Design propone continuar esta investigación, ampliando la noción de barrio como construcción colectiva, a través de un programa en tres etapas:
+En el marco del Madrid Design Festival, el d-Lab de la IE School of Architecture and Design, en conjunto con la Asociación La Parrilla de San Lorenzo, propone continuar esta investigación, ampliando la noción de barrio como construcción colectiva, a través de un programa en dos etapas:

-Recorrido por el barrio: Visita guiada con miembros de la Asociación de Vecinos, promoviendo la construcción colectiva desde la experiencia directa de habitar el barrio.
-Durante la visita, los participantes registrarán gráficamente sus observaciones y percepciones.
+Visita guiada con miembros de la Asociación de Vecinos, promoviendo la construcción colectiva desde la experiencia directa de habitar el barrio.
+Durante la visita, los participantes registrarán gráficamente sus observaciones, experiencias y percepciones.

-Taller de reflexión: Al día siguiente, se realizará un taller para reflexionar sobre las múltiples perspectivas, elementos, historias y espacios que conforman el barrio.
-La producción colectiva generada se integrará como un archivo de narrativas subjetivas, resaltando las dimensiones emocionales y espaciales del barrio.
+Tras la visita, se realizará un taller para reflexionar sobre las múltiples perspectivas, elementos, historias y espacios que conforman el barrio mediante la construcción de un mapa colectivo.
+La producción del taller se recogerá en forma de un archivo de narrativas subjetivas, resaltando las dimensiones emocionales y espaciales del barrio.

 El proyecto busca resaltar la relevancia cultural de los barrios como estructuras fundamentales de la vida urbana y del sentido de pertenencia.
 Nuestro objetivo es fomentar la participación activa de vecinos, estudiantes y miembros de la comunidad, invitándolos a formar parte de este acto compartido de «hacer barrio».

-Segovia, renowned for its impressive Roman aqueduct and rich monumental heritage, is, for its residents, a city of neighborhoods—spaces where everyday life unfolds in community.
-Each neighborhood has its own identity, shaped by its historical, spatial, and cultural trajectory.
-However, despite their importance as fundamental socio-spatial units within the urban fabric, these areas are rarely documented through visual and conceptual frameworks that explore their relational, experiential, and material dimensions.
+Segovia, recognized for its impressive Roman aqueduct and rich monumental heritage, is, for its inhabitants, a city of neighborhoods: spaces where everyday life unfolds in community.
+Each neighborhood has its own distinct identity, shaped through its historical, spatial, and cultural trajectory.
+However, despite their relevance as fundamental socio-spatial units within the urban fabric, these spaces are rarely documented through visual and conceptual frameworks that allow for the exploration of their relational, experiential, and material dimensions.

-Within the framework of the Madrid Design Festival, the d-Lab at IE School of Architecture and Design proposes to continue this research, expanding the idea of neighborhood as a collective construction through a three-stage program:
+Within the framework of the Madrid Design Festival, the d-Lab of the IE School of Architecture and Design, together with the Asociación La Parrilla de San Lorenzo, proposes to continue this research, expanding the notion of the neighborhood as a collective construction through a two-stage program:

-Neighborhood tour: Guided walk with members of the Neighborhood Association, promoting collective construction through the direct experience of living in the neighborhood.
-Participants will graphically record their observations and impressions.
+A guided visit with members of the neighborhood association, promoting collective construction through the direct experience of inhabiting the neighborhood.
+During the visit, participants will graphically record their observations, experiences, and perceptions.

-Reflection workshop: The following day, a workshop will be held to reflect on the multiple perspectives, elements, stories, and spaces that shape the neighborhood.
-The collective output will be compiled as an archive of subjective narratives, highlighting the neighborhood’s emotional and spatial dimensions.
+After the visit, a workshop will be held to reflect on the multiple perspectives, elements, stories, and spaces that make up the neighborhood through the creation of a collective map.
+The workshop’s output will be compiled in the form of an archive of subjective narratives, highlighting the emotional and spatial dimensions of the neighborhood.

 The project aims to highlight the cultural relevance of neighborhoods as fundamental structures of urban life and community belonging.
 Its goal is to encourage active participation from residents, students, and community members, inviting them to take part in this shared act of “making neighborhood”.